TooTallNate/HtmlMedia/README.md

    implementation to support the codecs provided from the Flash fallback *transparently*.

- * If HTML5 media is supported AND MP3 playback is natively supported (Google Chrome), then this library should detect so and do nothing.
+ * If HTML5 media is supported AND all the codecs that the fallback supports are also supported by the browser (not likely, consider `flv` video files), then this library should detect so and do nothing.

 Ultimately, this gives the web developer access to the HTML5 Audio and Video API on all browsers with Flash installed (~98%), with **AT LEAST** the codecs